Can You Reinforce Your Dog's Fear?

 2. Fear Interferes With Learning

-Because fear is an intense, aversive emotion, it will interfere with the dog's cognitive functions.
-When this happens, there is little space for learning.
-For instance, if you try to train a very fearful dog, you may not get much out of the session because he will be unable to focus and is over the threshold.
+Because fear is an intense, aversive emotion, it often interferes with the dog's cognitive functions.
+When this happens, there is little space for certain types of learning.
+For instance, if you try to train a very fearful dog in presence of a stimulus he perceives as frightening, you may not get much out of the session because he will be unable to focus and is over the threshold.
 Some anxious dogs will not even take any treats!

 To make this picture clearer, imagine being afraid of heights.
 You are forced to climb up a skyscraper and walk on the ledge.
 You shake, feel dizzy, sweat, and panic, and your heart pumps faster.
 At this point, your body goes into a fight-or-flight response.
 If your boyfriend suddenly appears to hold your hand, you would most likely care less or, perhaps, only feel a tiny bit of comfort because all your energy is focused on fear.